ezgsnyrt/backend-course-final-project/README.md

 ## Features

 ### 👩‍⚕️ Doctor Management
-- Add, update, delete and list doctors
+- Add, update, delete and list doctors using a modal form containing a structured input field with form controllers and validation for accurate data entry
 - View the recent doctor details in a structured table when clicked on Doctors list in Navbar

 ### 👥 Patient Management
-- Add, update, delete and list patients
+- Add, update, delete and list patients using a modal form containing a structured input field with form controllers and validation for accurate data entry
 - View the recent patient details in a structured table when clicked on Patients list in Navbar

 ### 📆 Appointment Management
-- Create, update, delete and list appointments
+- Create delete and list appointments using a dropdown that opens a form listing registered doctors and patients
+- Update the assingment by using another form clicking on button-update in the appointments table
 - Visualize appointments in a static weekly schedule format

 ### 📑 API Documentation